 Every year Sertoma of Nashville selects a member as it’s Sertoman of the Year to recognize his or her outstanding service to the club.
 The member is announced at the annual awards dinner and gets their name on the past winner’s trophy and displays the trophy in their home or office for the next full year.

-The 2025 winner is MIKE LANDY, a Sertoman with over 40 years of service to Sertoma and a past president of the Nashville Chapter.
-Please join us in congratulating Mike!
+The 2026 winner is JOHNNY PHIPPS, a Sertoman with several decades of service to Sertoma and a past president of the Nashville Chapter.
+Please join us in congratulating Johnny and his family!

 SERVICE TO MANKIND AWARD

-Each year, Sertoma Club of Nashville selects a non-Sertoman iwho has made a significant impact in the Middle Tennessee community.
+Each year, Sertoma Club of Nashville selects a non-Sertoman that has made a significant impact in the Middle Tennessee community.